aaron-grau/curic/react/readings/intro_to_react_router.md

   of the following URLs: `/users` and `/users/123`.
 If this prop is left out, the component will always render.

-* `exact` This is flag.
+* `exact` This is a flag.
 If it is set, the path will only match when it exactly matches the URL.
 For example, if we set `exact`, then `/users` will not match   `/users/123` any more.